sakthipriyan/bigdata-tools.org/src/contribute.md

 ### How to Contribute articles?
 1. Fork this project `git clone git@github.com:sakthipriyan/bigdata-tools.org.git`
 2. Add markdown for new tools and technology in src/ folder.
    File Name

         apache-spark.md

+   File Content

         # Apache Spark
         ### is a fast and general engine for large-scale data processing.